LF-DevOps-Intern/4_2_nginx-krishna-Rabindra20/2/README.md

   <br/>

 2. Website IFrame Protection<br/>
  ->The X-Frame-Options HTTP response header can be used to instruct the browser whether a web page should be allowed to render a <frame>, <iframe>, <embed> or <object> element on website or not.<br/>
   <pre>X-Frame-Options: DENY <br/>
   X-Frame-Options: SAMEORIGIN</pre>
   <br/>

 3. Preventing Content-Type Sniffing<br/>
-->X-Content-Type-Options response header prevents the browser from MIME-sniffing a response away from the declared content-type.
+ ->X-Content-Type-Options response header prevents the browser from MIME-sniffing a response away from the declared content-type.<br/>
   <pre>X-Content-Type-Options: nosniff </pre><br/>

 4. Content Security Policy<br/>
  ->Content-Security-Policy header is used to instruct the browser to load only the allowed content defined in the policy.<br/>
 <pre>Content-Security-Policy: <policy-directive>; <policy-directive></pre><br/>

 Steps:<br/>